Uber joins forces with SK Telecom to crack tough South Korea market

 The joint venture would combine T Map Mobility’s “network of drivers and mapping technology with Uber’s ride-hailing technology and global operations expertise,” it added.

 It is expected to launch a co-branded platform, which riders and drivers of T Map Taxi will be encouraged to join after the launch.
-T Map Taxi is SK Telecom’s taxi-hailing platform, the second-largest in Korea after Kakao.
+T Map Taxi is SK Telecom’s taxi-hailing platform, the second-largest in Korea after Kakao with 750,000 monthly active users.
+Its T Map satellite navigation platform is Korea’s largest with 13 million monthly active users.

-Uber will own 51% of the joint venture, while SK Telecom will hold the remaining 49%.
+Uber will own 51% of the joint venture, while T Map Mobility will hold the remaining 49%.

 Reporting by Joyce Lee and Hyunjoo Jin; Editing by Stephen Coates